microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/installicp.md

 You can install the chart with overrides for Ingress with:

-`helm install --name microclimate --set jenkins.Master.HostName=jenkins.${INGRESS_IP}.nip.io,gitlab-ce.ingress.url=gitlab.${INGRESS_IP}.nip.io,gitlab-ce.externalUrl=http://gitlab.${INGRESS_IP}.nip.io .`
+`helm install --name microclimate --set jenkins.Master.HostName=jenkins.${INGRESS_IP}.nip.io .`

 The Jenkins pod takes a while to start as it is installing plugins.
-This means that the DevOps pod might restart several times while it is waiting for GitLab and Jenkins to start.
+This means that the DevOps pod might restart several times while it is waiting for Jenkins to start.

 ## What next
 After you have installed Microclimate, you can deploy a [sample](./samples) or deploy your own code.